 Informational resources

 The single best way to protect against seasonal flu and its potential severe complications is for children to get a seasonal influenza vaccine each year.
 Flu vaccination is recommended for all children aged 6 months and older.
 Making healthy choices at school and at home can help prevent the flu and spreading flu to others.
-For more information on preventing flu as well as guidance and additional resources visit the CDC page on Influenza Information for Schools and Childcare Providers.
+For more information on preventing flu as well as guidance and additional resources visit the CDC page on Preventing Spread of Infections in Schools.

-School officials can also learn how to properly clean and disinfect school facilities by visiting the CDC page on How to Clean and Disinfect Schools to Slow the Spread of Flu.
+School officials can also learn how to properly clean and disinfect school facilities by visiting the CDC page on Everyday Actions for Schools to Prevent and Control the Spread of Infections.

 School located vaccination clinics